whatisnuclear/website/nuclear-reading-list.md

 ---
 layout: default
-title: Nuclear Engineering Reading List
+title: Nuclear Power Reading List
 description: Some links to good reading material about nuclear technology
 author: Nick Touran
-image: /img/u238-capture-fission.png
+image: /img/kid_in_atom.jpg
 ---
 <div class="row">
 <div class="col-md-12" markdown="1">

-# Nuclear Engineering Reading List
+# Nuclear Power Reading List
 ##### By Nick Touran, Ph.D.
 P.E., 2021-05-24

-This is a curated (and open-source) directory of reading material that may be interesting for people just getting into nuclear technology.
+This is a curated directory of reading material that may be interesting for people to learn more about nuclear power technology.

 <span class="label label-success">Open source</span> You can [edit this page on github]({{site.github_repo_url}}{{page.path}})